The Horizon Threshold in Cooperative Multi-Agent Reward-Free Exploration: Upper bound

 \begin{remark} In the concentration bounds we use $\delta'$ and not directly $\delta$, since the confidence intervals we use contain random variables.
-That said, we bound the number of agents $m$ with $\log(m)$, and these bounds mean that one should take a large enough $m$ that satisfies it.
+That said, we bound the number of agents $m$ with a term that contains $m$.
+It works since what we means is that one should take a large enough $m$ that satisfies it.
+Large enough $m$ always exists, as roughly speaking we bound $m$ from below with $\log(m)$ (i.e., we need to find $m$ s.t. $m\gtrsim \log(m)$).
 Note that satisfying this condition changes the value only by constants, and it does not change the parameters' powers, i.e., the power of $S,H,A$ and $\epsilon$, or the $\log$ powers.
 One can see $\log(1/\delta')$ as of order of $\log(SHA/(\delta\epsilon))$.

 \end{remark}